Fraud Blocker

 Implied consent hearings are heard in the “administrative court,” and they are separate from your DUI charges in the criminal court.

-If you win your implied consent hearing, that does not mean you have won your DUI case – your DUI charges are still pending in the criminal court and we still need to work on dismissal, negotiating a plea, or trial prep for the DUI charges.
+If you win your implied consent hearing, that does not mean you have won your DUI case.
+Your DUI charges are still pending in the criminal court, and we can still work on dismissal, negotiating a plea, or trial prep for the DUI charges.

-Similarly, if you lose your implied consent hearing or do not request one, the penalties are cumulative – if you are also convicted of DUI in the criminal case, there will be an additional suspension and IID requirements as well as potential jail time and fines.
+Similarly, if you lose your implied consent hearing or do not request one, the penalties are cumulative.
+If you are also convicted of DUI in the criminal case, there could be an additional suspension and IID requirements, as well as potential jail time and fines.

 FAQs About South Carolina DUI Laws